microsoft/hyperspace/CONTRIBUTING.md

 * Give us feedback and bug reports regarding the software or the documentation
 * Improve our design docs, examples, tutorials, and documentation

 Please start by browsing the [issues](https://github.com/microsoft/hyperspace/issues) and leave a comment to engage us if any of them interests you.

-Please make sure to take a look at the project [roadmap](ROADMAP.md).
+And don't forget to take a look at the project [roadmap](ROADMAP.md).

-# Contributing Code
+Here are a few things to consider:

 * Before starting working on a major feature or bug fix, please open a GitHub issue describing the work you are proposing.
 We will make sure no one else is already working on it and the work aligns with the project [roadmap](ROADMAP.md).
 * A "major" feature or bug fix is defined as any change that is > 100 lines of code (not including tests) or changes user-facing behavior (e.g., breaking API changes).
 Please read [Proposing Major Changes to Hyperspace](#proposing-major-changes-to-hyperspace) before you begin any major work.